-Allah says: “Maintain with care the [obligatory] prayers and [in particular] the middle prayer and stand before Allah, devoutly obedient” (Quran 2:238).
+Allah says in Surah al-Baqarah that we should be careful about the obligatory prayers, and specifically points toward the ‘middle prayer.’
 The middle prayer that He refers to here is the Asr prayer.
 This is one of the five daily prayers that are compulsory for Muslims.

 Asr prayer happens at a critical time of the day for humans.
 For the average person, this is a time where we begin to tire.
 A long day at work or school begins to take its toll.
 Thus, it’s a prayer that we may find hard to offer at times.
 However, it’s a very beneficial prayer and one that we can’t afford to neglect at any cost.

 Importance of Asr prayer